rust-mcp-stack/rust-mcp-sdk/crates/rust-mcp-sdk/README.md

     /// Shared transport configuration used by the server pub transport_options: Arc<TransportOptions>,

+    /// Event store for resumability support
+    /// If provided, resumability will be enabled, allowing clients to reconnect and resume messages pub event_store: Option<Arc<dyn EventStore>>,

     /// This setting only applies to streamable HTTP.
     /// If true, the server will return JSON responses instead of starting an SSE stream.